DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

     - 📁**Waterfall**:
         - Developed by Winston Royce in 1970, the waterfall model uses a linear sequential life-cycle approach where each phase must be completed before the next can begin; all project requirements are gathered up front, and there is no formal way to integrate changes as more information becomes available
         - Traditional model has 7 stages, as each stage is completed, the project moves into the next phase; the iterative waterfall model does allow development to return to the previous phase to correct defects
-            - System Requirements
+            - 🔏System Requirements
-            - Software Requirements
+            - 🔏Software Requirements
-            - Preliminary Design
+            - 🔏Preliminary Design
-            - Detailed Design
+            - 🔏Detailed Design
-            - Code and Debug
+            - 🔏Code and Debug
-            - Testing
+            - 🔏Testing
-            - Operations and Maintenance
+            - 🔏Operations and Maintenance
         - It allows developers to go backacross the 7 stages to make corrections.
 But you can only return to a previous stage (Only on stage back)
         - A major criticism of this model is that it's very rigid, and not ideal for most complex projects which often contain many variables that affect the scope throughout the project's lifecycle
         - Despite many organizations moving to Agile, DevOps, or other more responsive development methodologies, waterfall remains a strong contender when clear objectives, upfront planning and stable requirements are combined with a need to prevent flaws and to have a high level of control over the development process and output.